ceejbot/galls-law/webrebels.md

 ---

-# [fit] build your working system first
+# [fit] simple working service first
 # [fit] scale it later

 ^ Don't be ridiculous about scaling, but don't worry about it.
 You'll be able to afford it later if you've built something people want.

----

-# [fit] simple first
-# [fit] complex later

-^ Be ruthless about this.
+Be ruthless about this.

 ---